 We are a leading retailer and luxury lifestyle brand operating primarily in the home furnishings market.
-Our curated and fully integrated assortments are presented consistently across our sales channels, including our retail locations, websites and Source Books.
+Our curated and fully integrated assortments are presented consistently across our sales channels, including our retail locations, websites and Sourcebooks.
 We offer merchandise assortments across a number of categories, including furniture, lighting, textiles, bathware, décor, outdoor and garden, and baby, child and teen furnishings.
 Our retail business is fully integrated across our multiple channels of distribution.
-We position our Galleries as showrooms for our brand, while our websites and Source Books act as virtual and print extensions of our physical spaces, respectively.
-We operate our retail locations throughout the United States, Canada, and the U.K., and have an integrated RH Hospitality experience in 14 of our Design Gallery locations, which includes Restaurants and Wine Bars.
+We position our Galleries as showrooms for our brand, while our websites and Sourcebooks act as virtual and print extensions of our physical spaces, respectively.
+We operate our retail locations throughout the United States, Canada, and the United Kingdom, and have an integrated RH Hospitality experience in 15 of our Design Gallery locations, which includes Restaurants and Wine Bars.

-In addition, we opened the RH Guesthouse in New York in September 2022, a first-of-its-kind hospitality experience for travelers seeking privacy and luxury.
+We opened the RH Guesthouse in New York in September 2022, a first-of-its-kind hospitality experience for travelers seeking privacy and luxury.
 The property features six guest rooms, three guest suites and a private residence, as well as The Dining Room & Terrace.